Agent-Hellboy/py-sse-mcp/README.md

 A Simple Framework for Creating an MCP Server using sse protocol

-This project was created after encountering several issues with **sse transport protocol** [modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk).
+This project was created after encountering several issues(I faced it while trying cursor as a client) with **sse transport protocol** of [modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk).
 The basic setup was inspired by [b3nelof0n/node-mcp-server](https://github.com/b3nelof0n/node-mcp-server/blob/main/server.js).

 ## Usage